Personal Care Science (In Person)

 Admission to the Graduate Program in Personal Care Science is based on careful evaluation of scholastic record, letters of recommendation, and performance on the Graduate Record Examinations.
 Applicants must demonstrate proficiency in English unless the official language of their country is English – TOEFL score of at least 550 (paper test) or 213 (computer based test).
 International students (and students from Puerto Rico) must also submit scores from the Test of English as a Foreign Language (TOEFL).

-Students whose undergraduate degrees are in a field other than chemistry must take undergraduate core organic chemistry (307/308 and 311 or equivalent) and are recommended to take macromolecular courses during their first year with approval from the Director of Graduate Program.
+Students who have completed undergraduate degrees in a field other than chemistry must have completed 2 semesters of organic chemistry.
 An undergraduate degree in Science, Engineering or Pharmacy, with a cumulative GPA of at least 3.0 on a 4.0 scale is expected.

 I. Business Courses